 REFERENCES

-There is plently of information in published form and on the web concerning the Fletcher class, but the ones provided above I have found to be most helpful.
-As for why I decided on the USS Rooks, that’s easy: she was built with twin rudders, had the 10x40mm and 7x20mm AA weapon confirguration, and she had an exemplary career in the US Navy (and later in the Chilean Navy as the destroy Thomas Cochrane).
-She was eventually scrapped in 1983, the same year I joined the Marine Corps, although this did not factor in.
+There is plenty of information in published form and on the web concerning the Fletcher class, but the ones provided above I have found to be most helpful.
+As for why I decided on the USS Rooks, she had the square bridge and the 10x40mm and 7x20mm AA weapon configuration which is how the Lindberg kit is configured, there are good photos confirming her wartime camouflage pattern, and she had an exemplary career in the US Navy (and later in the Chilean Navy as the destroy Thomas Cochrane).
+She was eventually scrapped (without twin rudders apparently) in 1983.

 That’s the build intro.
 Hopefully in a few weeks I’ll have done more than lay out the kit, and have the photos to prove it, lol.